Best Scope for 30-30 Lever Action Rifles – Top 4 Optics for Marlin & Winchester

 Is the Burris Fullfield E1 Worth It?

 The Burris Fullfield E1 Scope is a great option for those of you who are looking for a quality scope on a budget.
+Its performance-to-price ratio places it above many competitors in the same range.
 While it might not be as intuitive as, say, the Vortex Crossfire II, it’s still a great scope in its own right.

 And if you’re looking for a scope that can handle the recoil of your 30-30 lever action, the Burris Fullfield E1 will impress.